 You’ve seen where the Jacobite rising started, now visit where it all ended in 1746.
 Hop off the train at Inverness – the capital of the Highlands – and catch a 30-minute bus to Culloden Battlefield.

 The award-winning battlefield centre will immerse you in the story.
 Historical re-enactments, cinema screenings, and an impressive range of Jacobean artefacts are all on offer.
 Don’t forget to step out onto the windswept moor where the battle happened over 250 years ago.

 Back in Inverness, there are plenty of options for entertainment – restaurants, bars, theatres and more make this a great place to stop for a night.

 From Inverness, take the train to Kyle of Lochalsh, snaking along the shore of Loch Carron.
 You might want to pay a quick visit to the iconic Eilean Donan castle, about 20 minutes from Kyle of Lochalsh by bus.
 Then take the coach over the Skye Bridge and down to Armadale in the south of the island.

 If you’ve got time, cycling the Ord Loop is a popular way to see the island.
 Start and end in Armadale and take in 18 miles of lochs, moors, beaches, and even some castle ruins.
-After that, you’ll feel you’ve earned a trip to The Three Chimneys, Skye’s Michelin-star restaurant.
+After that, you’ll feel you’ve earned a trip to Kinloch Lodge, home to outstanding food.

-Return to the mainland by ferry from Armadale to Mallaig, where you can re-join the West Highland Line.
+Return to the mainland by ferry (not included in the pass) from Armadale to Mallaig, where you can re-join the West Highland Line.